waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **`puzzle_input_generator` (Tool):** A tool that parses the `map_xml_string` to extract player position, boulder locations, switch locations, and the grid layout, formatting it into a JSON object.
   - **`puzzle_strategist_agent` (Agent):** An agent that takes the formatted JSON from the generator and returns a sequence of moves to solve the puzzle.

 # VIII.
+Archived Analyses
-Victory Road 1F - Puzzle Analysis
+## Victory Road 1F - Puzzle Analysis
 - **Hypothesis 1 (Failed):** The boulder at (3, 10) can be pushed UP to clear a path.
   - **Conclusion:** The tile at (3, 9) is impassable, blocking the push.
 - **Hypothesis 2 (Plan V2 - Failed):** The elevated platforms can be used to cross from the western side of the map to the eastern side.